velartrill/velartrill.github.io/orig/kestrel.md

 "Saving your life does not entitle a man to your body."

 "Doesn't it?
 I don't know.
 What I do know is I felt awful ungrateful trying to fight back.
 They do you a solid, it's only right to give 'em one in turn.
 And Shal, those early days--" I shudder, groping for the dispenser on my desk just in case.
 "I saw some real rough and heavy shit towards the end, but that first year or two… maybe it wasn't so qualitatively ugly but there was just so much *more* of that ugly than later on.
 In the first years we didn't have stable territory.
 We didn't have a government.
 We barely had communications and we sure as shit hardly had anything close to military protocol.
-We were fighting just to survive at that point and the only reason we did was because the Blood hadn't called down the *d--* the Imperial Guard yet."
+We were fighting just to survive at that point and the only reason we did was because the Blood hadn't called down the *v--* the Imperial Guard yet."

 "So you're saying the early fighting was easier but more… chaotic and intense?"

 "We hardly got any rest.
 In a normal war it's maybe 30% fighting, 70% sitting on your ass waiting for the bullets to start flying.
-The first two years was maybe 95/5 the other way around.
+The first two years after shit got serious was maybe 95/5 the other way around.
 I mean I'm exaggerating but you get my point.
 Some days you'd stumble to your cot too exhausted to dress down, flop down with your rifle still clenched in your arms, wake up three hours later to your bunkmate shaking you and explosions rattling the windows, and you'd go out and start shooting again before you'd had so much as a cup of _gue lang_ to steady your aim.
 Common courtesy was you'd make the rounds, make sure all your buddies remembered to eject their clips and clear their barrels before they passed out.
 If you had enough left in you to stand for that long.
 Did I mention we sometimes went days without eating?"

 Shalvan is staring at me.
 "Merciful skies," he murmurs.

 "When every day is like that -- you wake up to find your bunkmate on top of you and it is sometimes just hard to care.
 So you don't scream for help, you just lie there and take it, you don't waste your energy on fighting your own squaddies when the enemy's still out there, and then he helps you up and dresses you and you go out and climb into your rickety old excuse for a battle taxi and off you go to perforate some more skulls together.
 You talk like I should be all upset about it… Shal, I barely even *thought* about it most of the time.
 I spent so many of those days on full auto.
-Go here, go there, pull the trigger, return to base, bunk down for as long as God allows, rinse and repeat.
+Go here, go there, pull the trigger, return to base, bunk down for so long as Shuharva grants, rinse and repeat.
 Except it was a good day if we had enough time and water for the 'rinse' part."
 The dispenser chirps and I set it aside again with an unsteady hand, closing my eyes and silently begging the drug to kick in already.
 "The sex was part of the blur just like everything else.
 If anything, a warmer part.
 Human connection becomes so important in situations like that, big abstracts like 'consent' just stop entering into your head.
 The way the guys talked about it later on down the road -- you see a girl alone, exhausted, cut up and bruised, the *least* you're gonna do is go over and hug her and hold her while she cries on your shoulder.
 It would cruel not to, especially when the other men barely have the energy left to *breathe.* Sometimes sex was all I had to offer in return.
 Fuck, sometimes you just start taking each others' clothes off without either of you really starting it, and you don't even know each others' names, and you go off again without having exchanged a word because in situations like that, talking and thinking turn into priceless materiel you can't waste without a *life-or-death* good reason -- bullets at least get resupplied."

 "You make it sound like being taken advantage of was just… routine."
 Shalvan's voice is a bit weak now.
 Well, he is a glorified civilian more or less.
 Come to think of it, how many Greens really could empathize with this?
-Even Soshten -- even her life-changing trauma was just one little incident with pirates.
+Even Soshten -- even her life-changing trauma was just one little incident with pirates. *Pirates!*

 "I was a woman in an army that didn't have so many at the time.
 You gotta understand, socialism wasn't really a big thing when we started out.
 Cormorant had her ideas and she had her lieutenants -- folks like me and Silverdawn -- but the actual *people* who signed on, most of the rank and file did it because they had their own grievances with the Blood.
 Some were proles tired of being worked to death all their lives for shit wages, some were peasants tired of being gouged by raiders and taxwomen.
 A lot were masculists of one breed or another.
 We pilfered some of their groups straight up, but there's a lot more men with masculist sympathies who don't actually run off into the wilds to join a band, maybe because raping and smoking themselves silly ain't their idea of a good time, maybe because they just didn't hate women hard enough to go full Patriarch.
 A lot of *them* saw our banner and rallied behind it, because one of the big things Cormorant promised was we'd end the suppression of the stronger sex; they only picked up the rest of the ideology in bits and pieces.
 So this was an army full of bitter men kept down by my sex all their lives going through unspeakably awful things and keeping up the fight anyway, without hardly any comfort or peace or anything else but their hard-earned convictions to keep 'em going.
 And I mean, it wasn't like I was some… blushing maid halfway through puberty.
 Our men had their needs; I had mine too.
 I guess it was just… sort of an unspoken agreement.
 If you're lucky enough to get paired up with a girl *and* have some downtime, she's yours to do what you want with so long as she's still fit to fight by the time you're through with her and you keep her safe in the field."